-- [20] The charges put before the Board were laid in the alternatives of negligence or incompetence under section 143(a)(i) and contrary to an enactment under section 143(a)(ii) of the Act.
-The Respondent accepted that negligence was the appropriate finding.
-The Board agreed. - [21] There is a hierarchy to the disciplinary charges in that the Board needs to first consider whether the prescribed electrical work was carried out or caused to be carried out in a manner that was contrary to an enactment.
-If the Board finds in the affirmative, it then needs to consider whether the conduct reaches the threshold for a finding of negligence or incompetence. - [22] Contrary to an enactment is a form of strict liability offence in that all that need be proven is that the relevant enactment has been breached - in the instance the Electricity (Safety) Regulations 2010 or any of the cited standards within Schedule 2 of the Regulations.
-The Board does not need to find that there was intention, fault, or negligence5. - [23] Negligence is considered to be the departure by an electrical worker, whilst carrying out or supervising prescribed electrical work, from an accepted standard of conduct.
-It is judged against those of the same class of licence as the person whose conduct is being inquired into.
-This is described as the Bolam6 test of negligence which has been adopted by the New Zealand Courts7.
+- [20] The charge was laid in the alternatives of negligence or incompetence under section 143(a)(i) and contrary to an enactment under section 143(a)(ii).
+The Board decided, on the basis of the Agreed Statement of Facts, that the Respondent had been negligent.
+Further, it made that decision on the basis that, in certifying the work, he took responsibility for its compliance. - [21] There is a hierarchy to the disciplinary charges in that the Board needs to first consider whether the prescribed electrical work was carried out or caused to be carried out in a manner that was contrary to an enactment.
+If the Board finds in the affirmative, it then needs to consider whether the conduct reaches the threshold for a finding of negligence or incompetence. - [22] Contrary to an enactment is a form of strict liability offence in that all that need be proven is that the relevant enactment has been breached in the instance the Electricity (Safety) Regulations 2010 or any of the cited standards within Schedule 2 of the Regulations.
+The Board does not need to find that there was intention, fault, or negligence5. - [23] Turning to negligence, it is the departure by an electrical worker, whilst carrying out or supervising prescribed electrical work, from an accepted standard of conduct.
+It is judged against those of the same class of licence as the person whose conduct is